New Boaters at BCK

 Boat Storage / Ramp

 There is a boat/trailer/camper storage lot located between the S and T buildings directly west of the tennis courts.
 This facility has two gates that should remain locked when not being used.
-The lock on the gate to the ramp area must be closed in order to get your key out of the lock.
 If you do not have a key to this area and need one please contact the management company.
 Whatever is left in this storage area should be marked with the building and unit number of the owner.
 Due to crowding during season, maximum one item per owner unless kayaks.
 During season, you may find your boat trailer has been moved to facilitate someone else gaining access to their trailers/campers etc. If moving someone else's trailer, please be careful with tail lights etc.

 Docks are available on a first come / first serve basis.
 Docks can typically accommodate two boats.
 If you are singly docked and someone else needs to share, try to work how to arrange your boats in a mutually agreeable manner.
 No water or electricity is supplied by the HOA at this time but many docks are rigged with one, the other, or both.
 When using electricity around water, be careful.
 Boat owners are responsible for providing all docking hardware (cleats, piling bumpers, etc) for their own vessels.
 If someone is using a dock space and is just out boating, please do not take their space.
 Look for an unoccupied dock.